 Forest disturbance can have a profound effect on the hydrologic, geomorphic and ecologic processes.
 Disturbance can include both natural (e.g. drought, disease, wildfire, storms) and human (e.g. Land conversion, agriculture, timber harvesting).
 Natural disturbances are becoming more frequent and catastrophic due to climate change.
 This, together with growing human disturbance will affect the quality of water and its availability.

-We encourage schools to examine the relationship between forests and water and to investigate the challenges in maximising the wide range of multi-sectoral forest benefits (domestic, agricultural, industrial, and ecological) without detriment to water resources and ecosystem function.
-Most importantly, we encourage schools to come up with practical solutions that help ensure high water quality and help raise awareness about the importance of protecting our forests.
+We encourage participants to examine the relationship between forests and water and to investigate the challenges in maximising the wide range of multi-sectoral forest benefits (domestic, agricultural, industrial, and ecological) without detriment to water resources and ecosystem function.
+Most importantly, we encourage participants to come up with practical solutions that help ensure high water quality and help raise awareness about the importance of protecting our forests.

 Children’s attention was drawn to the importance of trees in the environment in a very positive way